killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 - writing
 - incomplete
 ---
 The existence of libraries with nice, user-friendly interfaces is one of the most important factors when choosing a programming language.
-Here are some tips on how to write libraries with APIs in Rust.
+Here are some tips on how to write libraries with nice APIs in Rust.
 (Many of the points also apply to other languages.)

 ## Contents
 {:.no_toc}